Where to Invest $100, $1,000, $10,000 or More

 2. Open a brokerage account

 Maybe you don’t like the restrictions that retirement accounts come with.
 Fair enough.
 A regular brokerage account might be perfect for you.
-(Check out our picks for the best brokerage accounts.)
+(Check out our picks for the best online stock brokers.)

 Once you open a brokerage account, you can use your money to either: